sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 - Maximizing the release of Government of Canada open data (structured data) and open information (unstructured documents and multi-media assets) under an open and unrestrictive licence.

+### ESDC OSS Framework

+The OSS Framework was endorsed ar ESDC EARB on ?

 ## 4 Goals and Outcomes

 These days, open standards and OSS is everywhere.